jitpack/jitpack.io/ANDROID.md

 ## Create your release

-If everything wen well in the previous step, your library is ready to be released!
+If everything went well in the previous step, your library is ready to be released!
 Create a GitHub release or add a git tag and you're done!

 ## Installing